EchoingTime/construction-project-manager/README.md

 ## Database Modifications:

 After making a change to models.py (adding a new table or modifying an existing one), read the instructions below.
+If viewing via IDE, do not include Python (this is for styling the README).

 1. Activate the virtual environment
    - For Windows Command Prompt/VS Code Terminal